 In Chinese companies and especially Chinese bureaucracies, it is often hard to know who is really in charge and how decisions are made.
 Even Jack Ma, China’s most famous tech founder, launched his company with 17 co-founders.

-Management control in Chinese institutions (including universities) is often through coalitions that evolve over time.
-These coalitions can be informal with people in key positions or with critical resources under their control.
+Management control in Chinese institutions (including universities) is often through teams that evolve over time.
+These teams can be informal with people in key positions or with critical resources under their control.
 Or they can be more explicit.
 It can be pretty complicated.
-The organization structures of Chinese SOEs, in particular, can be a nightmare to figure out.
+The organizational charts of Chinese SOEs, in particular, can be a nightmare to figure out.

 So it’s a bit complicated.
 But the evolving management coalition at the top is making day-to-day decisions.
 And that group is obviously important.

-Point 3: Yes, governments are big decision-makers in telco.
+Point 3: Governments are big decision-makers in telco.

 I think so much of this discussion about Huawei’s ownership is about the wrong questions.
 Yes, telecommunications have become more politically sensitive.
 But because this is a global business, foreign customers are a big limitation on this.
 I think the more important questions are: